selimgomri/membership/README.md

 ### Online Attendance Records
 Attendance records are online, facilitating automatic attendance calculation.

+### Direct Debit Payments
+This application has been integrated with GoCardless and their APIs to allow Chester-le-Street ASC to bill members by Direct Debit.
+The GoCardless client library which is included in this software is copyright of GoCardless.

+## Notice

 This application contains third party client libraries.
 These are managed via Composer.
-They will come with the application, so we recommend that you do not update them.
+They will come with the application, so we recommend that you do not update them via composer yourself, as this may cause issues.